Shrey-2303/SplaTAM-depth/README.md

 ### Online

-You can SplaTAM your own environment with an iPhone or LiDAR-equipped Apple device by downloading and using the <a href="https://apps.apple.com/au/app/nerfcapture/id6446518379">NeRFCapture</a> app.
+You can SplaTAM your own environment with any device by downloading and using the <a href="https://apps.apple.com/au/app/nerfcapture/id6446518379">NeRFCapture</a> app

 Make sure that your iPhone and PC are connected to the same WiFi network, and then run the following command: